Chapter 1:

 “I mean; this whole day has been one constant string of weird coincidences.”

-“Like us all meeting up across the city despite most of us never hung out beforehand?”
+“Like us all meeting up across the city despite most of us never hanging out beforehand?”
 Nicolaus remarked.
 “Okay…so there’s a ton of really crazy shit happening, and we’re all involved.
 Everyone…who survived the incident.”

 “Yeah!
 I’ve…got nothing else to add.
 Aside from, ‘wow’ and I told you so!”